wikimedia/service-runner/README.md

 Create a `config.yaml` file following the spec below.
 Make sure to point the module parameter to your service's entry point.

 Finally, **start your service with `npm start`**.
-In npm >= 2.0 (node 0.12 or iojs), you can also pass parameters to `service-runner` like this: `npm start -- -c /etc/yourservice/config.yaml`.
+You can also pass parameters to `service-runner` like this: `npm start -- -c /etc/yourservice/config.yaml`.

 ### As a library

 Service-runner can also be used to run services within an application.
-This is useful for node 0.10 support, but can also be used to run services for testing or other purposes.
+This is can also be used to run services for testing or other purposes.

 Example script for **starting** a service, using commandline options: